 Before You Leave, See the Space Needle

-No trip to Seattle is complete without visiting its most iconic landmark (plus it does have “space” in the title).
+As you already knew when scored those cheap one way flights, no trip to Seattle would be complete without visiting its most iconic landmark (plus it does have “space” in the title!).
 Starting its existence as a sketch on a cocktail napkin, the futuristic Space Needle was built for the 1962 World’s Fair and is a testament to innovation and “what if” thinking.
 Sitting at an impressive 520 feet, you can soak up a stunning view of the city from its flying-saucer-like observation deck.
 Better yet, this fascinating tower is only a two-minute walk from the MoPop and is the perfect way to cap off the day.
 Admission prices range from $14 to $22.
 No spacesuit required.

 Have a suggestion on something more to squeeze into the ultimate geeky day out in Seattle?
 Let us know in the comments below!